quantify-os/quantify-scheduler/docs/source/reference/acquisition_protocols.md

 xr.Dataset({0: data_array})
 ```

 If `BinMode.AVERAGE` is used, the acquisition data will contain the average of the timetags recorded in each bin.
-If only bin index 0 was used for the three acquisitions in the above example, the data set may look like this:
+If only acquisition index 0 was used for the three acquisitions in the above example, the data set may look like this:

 ```{code-cell} ipython3
 ---